 How to ensure success when implementing change based on 360-degree feedback

 Developing or improving upon competencies can be difficult as, in most cases, this means changing your behaviour.
 As behaviours become more ingrained, they can become resistant to change, but there are things that leaders can do to maximise the chance of success.

 Here are our recommendations for ensuring success when implementing change from the 360-degree feedback you’ve gathered and evaluated:

 - Try not to focus on too many goals or actions at any point in time.

 - Ensure that behavioural outcomes of your goals or actions are visible and can (where possible) be measured.

 - Don’t make your goals or actions too lengthy.
 Split longer goals into shorter, achievable chunks.

 - Get support from others.
 Consider getting a coach or mentor to help you work through your action plan.

 - Set up a system of accountability.
 This can be as simple as sharing your action plan with others or setting up regular peer or manager meetings to review your progress.

-As we’ve outlined in our two blogs on leadership, 360 degree feedback is an essential part of developing self-awareness and underpins both better employee performance and business improvements.
-As with every feedback exercise, success requires a clear process, normally led by the human resources department, and buy-in from everyone involved to provide honest feedback – and to then act on it.
+As we’ve outlined in other articles on leadership, 360-degree feedback is an essential part of developing self-awareness and underpins both better employee performance and business improvements.
+As with every feedback exercise, success requires a clear process, normally led by the HR department, and buy-in from everyone involved to provide honest feedback – and then act on it.